-This vegan French onion soup is to die for, it is easy, delicious and comforting.
+This vegan French onion soup is to die for; it is easy, delicious, and comforting.
+This is the classic French recipe but made in a 100% plant-based way version.

 Vegan French onion soup